Online Marriage & Family Counseling (Therapy) Certificate

 Jobs for Marriage & Family Counselors

-Become a Counselor at Outpatient Care Center
+Become an Outpatient Care Center Counselor

 There are a wide variety of outpatient care centers where MFTs are employed.
 These centers involve office visits with no overnight stays and can be private offices, community mental health centers, veteran’s centers, hospital centers, or other settings where visitors are seen.